-Can you believe that we've finally made it to the last two weeks of the One Room Challenge?
+Can you believe that we’ve finally made it to the last two weeks of the One Room Challenge dresser flip?
 First it was extended from 6 to 8 weeks and then postponed completely due to Covid-19.
 The world has changed so much in the past 3 months.
-My life looks completely different now than it did in the beginning of March, as I'm sure it does for many of you too.
-I'm getting a little off topic before I even get on the right topic but I just feel that it does us good to look at our lives from time to time to appreciate our blessings and recognize where we are falling short or need to make a change.
+My life looks completely different now than it did in the beginning of March, as I’m sure it does for many of you too.
+I’m getting a little off topic before I even get on the right topic.
+I just feel that it does us good to look at our lives from time to time to appreciate our blessings.
+Also, recognize where we are falling short or need to make a change.

 PREPARATION: REMOVE THE HARDWARE

 Before sanding, remove the hardware from the dresser drawers.
 I decided to keep the existing layout and size for the cabinet knobs so there was no need for moving those.
-If you wish to add hardware (like pulls) that are larger or smaller than your existing holes, fill the holes with wood filler and let dry before sanding.
+If you wish to add hardware (like pulls) that are larger or smaller than your existing holes.
+Then you would fill the holes with wood filler and let dry before sanding.

 This isn’t a project that has a lot of steps.
 It’s going to be pretty simple but I want to touch on a couple things and why we did them.

-If you want a really smooth and fine finish, go back over the dresser with a finer grit sandpaper, anywhere from 120-220.
-I do suggest doing this extra step although I hardly ever do it because I'm impatient and hate prep work!
+If you want a really smooth and fine finish, go back over the dresser with a finer grit sandpaper.
+This can be anywhere from 120-220.
+I do suggest doing this extra step although I hardly ever do it because I’m impatient and hate prep work!

 Once all the sanding is complete, make sure to wipe everything down with a tack cloth or something similar to get all the dust off.